loilo/node-symfony-style-console/README.md

 const { SymfonyStyle } = require('symfony-style-console')

-// Or the more verbose way, in case you use Node.js v4:
-// const SymfonyStyle = require('symfony-style-console').SymfonyStyle
+// Or the more verbose way, in case you use Node.js v4: const SymfonyStyle = require('symfony-style-console').SymfonyStyle

 const io = new SymfonyStyle()
 ```

 ### `import`/`export`
-Since ES modules are coming [to more and more engines](http://caniuse.com/#feat=es6-module), this modules offers an alternative build using ES2015 modules.
+Since ES modules are coming [to more and more engines](http://caniuse.com/#feat=es6-module), this package offers an alternative build using ES2015 modules.

 You can use it like this (note that you'll currently still need a Babel-like build chain to resolve those modules):